Weaker FTSE 100 gets support from ABF and AstraZeneca

 Hantec Markets analyst Richard Perry said that if the FTSE did not break above 6,706 points - the high point from earlier in April - its near-term progress could be limited.

 “If it does not get above 6,706 points, it could send out a bit of a sell signal,” he said.
-(Additional reporting by Sudip Kar-Gupta; Editing by Ruth Pitchford)
+(Additional reporting by Sudip Kar-Gupta)